cgarraffo/camel/_tabs/projects.md

 2. They rely quite often on prior information from weather and chemistry atmospheric models.

 The goal of this project is to speed up/substitute the AMF calculation and become more independent of prior model information by training a model of AMF(s)/atmospheric scattering properties on geophysical values retrieved from multiple satellites and spectral ranges.

-### Detecting the most distant galaxy groups with the Line Emission Mapper
-### PI: Gerrit Schellenberger

-Most of the galaxies in the universe are found in galaxy groups, which are gravitationally bound structures not only containing the galaxies, but also a hot, X-ray emitting gas.
-Galaxy groups started to form in the universe when its size was only a third or even smaller.
-While galaxy groups are often assumed to have a fine-tuned balance of the gravitational potential and the thermal pressure of the hot gas, the effects of star formation in the galaxies, or outbursts from the central supermassive black hole can harm this equilibrium.
-The amount of these non-gravitational effects is not yet understood.
-Since star formation is known to be much more dominant in very distant galaxies, these effects will also be imprinted in distant galaxy groups.
-However, only a few very distant galaxy groups are even known so far due to the lack of instrumental sensitivity.
-The Line Emission Mapper (LEM) probe mission concept will have exceptionally high spectral resolution, and is able to resolve individual emission lines from these distant galaxy groups.
-This will lead to many newly detected groups, especially at higher redshift.
-Machine learning techniques are uniquely suited to reliably detect these emission lines, which are shifted according to the distance of the object.
-A ML algorithm should be designed and trained through simulated mock observations to detect the known emission lines which are shifted to unknown energies due to the cosmological redshift.
-The individual lines are not clearly visible, but a stacked set of lines should be used to identify the object more significantly.
-Furthermore, the spatial information - the expected extent of the galaxy group - should be included when defining a detection.
-Complications arise when including the Milky Way foreground emission, or bright (continuum) point sources at the centers of the galaxy groups resembling the central AGNs.
-The goal is to define a realistic detection probability and false detection rate depending on galaxy group parameters such as its distance and mass.

 ### DSCOVR Faraday Cup error mitigation
 ### PI: Michael Stevens